Billy Bush to Trump: Yes, you said that

 "When you're a star, they let you do it.
 You can do anything ...
 Grab them by the p****.
 You can do anything," Trump said while Bush laughed along.

-Bush lost his job on NBC's "Today" show when the tape was published last year.
+Bush -- a relation of former Presidents George H.W.
+Bush and George W. Bush -- lost his job on NBC's "Today" show when the tape was published last year.

 Related: Analysis: Trump's latest conspiracy